-- Establish and develop a highly effective Institutional Advancement and Communications team focus on significant fiscal contribution to the College and maintain an execution-oriented, accountable environment in Advancement.
+- Establish and develop a highly effective Institutional Advancement team focused on significant fiscal contribution to the College and maintain an execution-oriented, accountable environment in Advancement.

 - Provide leadership and direction for alumni relations and development programs that will enhance the College’s engagement of alumni, parents, and friends in raising philanthropic support.

-- Guide the Institutional Advancement and Communications team through the planning and execution of its next comprehensive campaign and ensure organizational strength and alignment to achieve key campaign and programmatic objectives.
+- Guide the Institutional Advancement team through the planning and execution of its next comprehensive campaign and ensure organizational strength and alignment to achieve key campaign and programmatic objectives.

 - Travel is required.
-The VPIAC must be willing to travel extensively in her or his work with donors and as a representative of the College.
+The VPIA must be willing to travel extensively in her or his work with donors and as a representative of the College.

 - Bachelor’s degree is required.
 A Master’s degree is preferred, as is CFRE or other fundraising certification.